Skip to content

 Greig Nori performs with Treble Charger at Rotaryfest Friday, July 20, 2018.
 Donna Hopper/SooToday

-In his newly released book, Sum 41 lead singer Deryck Whibley alleges that he was coerced into a sexual relationship by Greig Nori — co-founder of the popular band Treble Charger — after becoming a mentor to the teenage musician.
+In his newly released book, Whibley alleges that he was coerced into a sexual relationship by Nori — co-founder of the popular band Treble Charger — after becoming a mentor to the teenage musician.

-Nori has been employed by the Algoma Conservatory of Music as recording studio manager and engineer at The Loft.
-But it seems that working relationship could now be in question: Nori’s biography has been completely scrubbed from the conservatory’s website in the days after the explosive allegations against him became public.
+Nori is currently employed by the Algoma Conservatory of Music as recording studio manager and engineer at The Loft.
+But after the allegations emerged, it appeared that working relationship was in question after his online biography was suddenly deleted from the conservatory’s website.

-Guy Traficante, principal and artistic director for the Algoma Conservatory of Music, declined to comment on Nori’s employment status when reached by SooToday via email Wednesday.
+On Tuesday, Guy Traficante, principal and artistic director for the Algoma Conservatory of Music, initially came to Nori’s defence.

 “I can likely follow up with further details by early next week,” he said.